That was a question I received in my morning email from a friend.

 Encrypted by ransomware

-A file encrypted using public key cryptography is essentially uncrackable, unless you have the matching private key.
+When done right, a file encrypted using public-key cryptography is essentially unrecoverable, unless you have the matching private key.

 And needless to say, the hackers do it right.
 It’s essentially impossible to decrypt files encrypted by ransomware without their private key.

-- Practice internet safety.
+The best possible cure is to avoid having your files encrypted by ransomware in the first place.
+That means using the internet safely and all that entails.
 Avoid malware, phishing schemes, and all the other ways that hackers get ransomware on to your machine.

 Recovering from ransomware